FernandoAiresCastello/TileGameLib/README.md

 ![TileGameLib Logo](https://github.com/FernandoAiresCastello/TileGameToolkit/blob/master/Images/github-banner-1.png?raw=true)

 # TileGameLib
-TileGameLib is a toolkit for quick and easy development of tile-based, pseudo-8-bit games.
+TileGameLib is a toolkit for quick and easy development of tile-based, pseudo-8-bit games, in C/C++ or C# (Unity)

 This repository was created in 2019.
 The goal of this toolkit is to facilitate the development of games that somewhat resemble the look and feel of *GameBoy Color* games and other 8-bit tile-based computer systems, providing a simplified and minimalistic API, while requiring few dependencies on external libraries.